Getting to Grips with “Not Provided” Keyword Data in Google Analytics

 - It was never a keyword-oriented visit

 However, it has also been suggested that anyone logged into a Google account and visiting our website directly via a web browser could also be flagged in the same way too.
-The best way to think about “not set” traffic is that Google simply wasn’t able to identify the information.
+The best way to think about “not set” traffic is that the search engine simply wasn’t able to identify the information.

 When we see an asterisk it refers to the number of visitors that have arrived at our website specifically from a paid Google shopping Ad click.
 These refer to the products you are displaying in Google’s Shopping/Product listings (the shopping thumbnails you see in the search results).